Blog

 There's some truth in this, but the overall picture is dangerously misleading.
 AI is genuinely transforming how support works, but the conclusion that human agents will be phased out everywhere as AI capability improves is a mistake.

-Let’s explore what’s happening right now, and what it means for the brands who truly value the experience of their customers.
+Let’s explore what’s happening right now and what it means for the brands that truly value the experience of their customers.

 How AI is being used in Customer Experience